How Texas Thanksgiving travel numbers compare to the last few years - NewsBreak

 AUSTIN (KXAN) — The holiday season is upon us, meaning many will be leaving home to travel to visit family and friends.

-The American Automobile Association issued its forecast for this Thanksgiving holiday weekend.Traveling during Thanksgiving week: What Texans need to know
+The American Automobile Association issued its forecast for this Thanksgiving holiday weekend.Traveling during Thanksgiving week: what you need to know

 As many as 4 million Texans will head out on the road or take a flight.
 This represents a 1% increase over 2021 and is 95% of pre-pandemic levels.